SlavnicN/MeinBrain/LogBook/Todo/Weekly.md

 - [ ] Check Rust in BC (<https://ink.substrate.io/>)
 - [ ] Search for top 10 security breach on Tezos SC
 - [ ] Do same work done on working group for eth

+# Week 17 - 21 oct

+-- High

+- Casion POC
+    - [X] Write TBR spec/doc for Casino jira tickets
+    - [X] Read the SVP Casino

+- AAVE fork:
+    - [X] Understant why deploy doesn't work
+        -> the TX were stuck in pending because the gas paid was too low to be processed
+    - [X] Test simple gnosis safe with Casino AAVE

+    - [X] Github Eniblock account
+    - [X] Resume update for Eniblock

+- Skill rampup
+    - [ ] Play with Ethernaut
+      - [X] Add Wallet on Slack
+      - [X] Recovery (web3 team workshop)

+- Web3 team workshop
+     [X] require vs import in .js
+     [X] how to see if hh node is on the fork
+     [X] how to find the block number when a SC was deployed [X] Can't access to the contract via the fork, use the hardhat console ?

 # Week 25 - 30 sept